joanne5548/parkmark/readme.md

 -   [x] Fill in missing national park data in `filtered_national_parks_nps.json`
 -   [x] Make sure to check again if the number matches to 63!
 -   [x] Then run `generateParkUuid.py` again

+#### UserData

+-   [x] Modify get request to throw 404 error if user does not exist
+    -   [x] Identify what and where the 500 (or something else) error is coming from
+-   [x] Look for a way to mute 404 error or find out a better way to deal with new user
+-   [x] Check & update if user data has changed on every login
 </details>

 ## Development Notes